 Their ongoing ‘Press Reset‘ video documentary series provides some useful insights into how the site was built.

 The Next Web

-The Next Web site was known for being a heavily bloated affair before its most recent redesign, but no longer.
-Its beautiful new minimal and finger-friendly layout includes a floating list of the latest and popular stories on the left encouraging users to read more.
+The Next Web was known for being a heavily bloated affair before its most recent redesign, but no longer.
+Its beautiful new minimal and finger-friendly layout includes a floating list of the latest and most popular stories on the left encouraging users to read more.
 Thanks to HTML5 page loading performance is also greatly improved.

-USA Today is hardly a brand well-known for being a trailblazer but their new site is nothing short of revolutionary compared to what came before it.
+USA Today is hardly a brand well-known for being a trailblazer but its new site is nothing short of revolutionary compared to what came before it.
 Clearly optimised for tablet consumption the design includes left and right navigation arrows which allow users to quickly navigate between sections and stories.
 Clicking or tapping on a story opens it in an overlay making the experience feel more like you’re using a native app than a website.

-While still officially in beta Mashable deserves a mention for their upcoming responsive makeover which includes three collapsible columns which are displayed depending on the screen size and orientation being used to view it.
-Of note are the navigation menus which include previews and links to latest stories contained within each section.
+While still officially in beta Mashable deserves a mention for its upcoming responsive makeover which includes three collapsible columns which are displayed depending on the screen size and orientation being used to view it.
+Of note are the navigation menus which include previews and links to the latest stories contained within each section.

 The Boston Globe

 Until recently Microsoft has never been known for its design sensibilities so all hell froze over when Microsoft recently unveiled its new responsive homepage which turned out to be uncharacteristically good.
-The story of how it came to be is equally interesting and hopefully the rest of the site will eventually get the same treatment.
+The story of how it came to be is equally interesting and hopefully, the rest of the site will eventually get the same treatment.

 Other notable sites that have gone responsive: